weidengeist/Willowbot/README.md

   }
 }
 ```
-Note: Booleans (`true` und `false`) don’t have, unlike strings, quotation marks.
+Note: Booleans (`true` and `false`) don’t have, unlike strings, quotation marks.

-If you want to build your own level system besided the roles assigned by Twitch, based upon subscription months, the keys `minSubLevel`, `subLevel`, and `maxSubLevel` are available.
+If you want to build your own level system besides the roles assigned by Twitch, based upon subscription months, the keys `minSubLevel`, `subLevel`, and `maxSubLevel` are available.
 So you can determine that a minimal number of subscriptions months is needed to use certain commands (`minSubLevel`), restrict the usage to an interval of subscription months (`minSubLevel` in conjunction with `maxSubLevel`) or intend only one specific month for the command (`subLevel`).
 The values for those keys are integers, so like booleans they don’t use quotation marks in the command definition.

 ### 3.6 Placeholder variables